Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Wisconsin has combined with its opponents to score more than 42.5 points just twice this year.
+- Wisconsin has combined with its opponents to score more than 40.5 points in three of five games this season.

-- The two teams combine to score 54 points per game, 11.5 more than the over/under in this contest.
+- Army has combined with its opponents to score more than 40.5 points in four of five games this season.

+- The combined points per game average of the two teams, 54, is 13.5 points above Saturday's over/under.

-- This contest's over/under is 1.3 points more than the 41.2 these two squads combine to allow per game this season.
+- This contest's over/under is 0.7 points fewer than the 41.2 these two squads combine to give up per game in 2021.

-- Badgers games this season feature an average total of 46.5 points, a number four points higher than Saturday's over/under.
+- The Badgers and their opponents have scored an average of 46.5 points per game in 2021, six more than Saturday's total.

-- In 2021, games involving the Black Knights have averaged a total of 49.5 points, seven more than the set over/under in this contest.
+- In 2021, games involving the Black Knights have averaged a total of 49.5 points, nine more than the set over/under in this contest.

 Wisconsin Stats and Trends

-- Wisconsin's games this year have hit the over two times in five opportunities (40%).
+- Wisconsin's games this year have hit the over on two of five set point totals (40%).

-- Wisconsin is 2-0 against the spread and 2-0 overall this season when the team puts up more than 20.8 points.
+- When Wisconsin scores more than 20.8 points, it is 2-0 against the spread and 2-0 overall.

-- Wisconsin is 2-2 against the spread and 2-2 overall when the team piles up over 276 yards.
+- Wisconsin is 2-2 against the spread and 2-2 overall when the team picks up more than 276 yards.

-- The Badgers have turned the ball over nine more times (14 total) than the Black Knights have forced a turnover (5) this season.
+- This year, the Badgers have turned the ball over 14 times, nine more than the Black Knights' takeaways (5).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.